postmanlabs/labs-docs/src/pages/docs/postman/collaboration/audit-logs.md

 [![audit logs](https://assets.postman.com/postman-docs/ENT-audit-logs-page.png)](https://assets.postman.com/postman-docs/ENT-audit-logs-page.png)

-For more information about audit logs and how to set it up for your Postman Enterprise team, contact our [Enterprise support team](https://pages.getpostman.com/Enterprise-Sales_Contact-Us.html).
+For more information about audit logs and how to set it up for your Postman team, contact the [support team](https://pages.getpostman.com/Enterprise-Sales_Contact-Us.html).

 ## Logged Events